Upcoming Active Bystandership Events

 ABLE Project Train-The-Trainer Events

-Sessions are filled on a rolling basis.
+Train-the-Trainer sessions are ongoing and are filled on a rolling basis.
 Classes are limited to 25 officers.
 Enrollment is limited to no more than 1-4 officers per agency depending on availability.

-THIS PROGRAM WILL BE DELIVERED ONLINE VIA ZOOM
+THIS PROGRAM IS DELIVERED ONLINE VIA ZOOM

 Interested law enforcement agencies should complete the application (see link directly below) and submit their four letters of support (see further below or the ABLE PROGRAM STANDARDS page) to be considered for inclusion in the next available Train-The-Trainer event on a rolling basis.